rcbellamy/ParallelRegression/docs_source/ParallelRegression.rst

    **Methods** (see :class:`set` & :class:`list`)

-   * add
+   * add (alias for .append( ))
-   * append (return True if it results in adding a value, or False otherwise)
+   * append (returns True if it results in adding a value, or False otherwise)
    * difference
-   * discard
+   * discard (returns True if it resulted in removing a value, or False otherwise)
    * extend (alias for .update( ))
    * intersection
    * issubset